azcoffeehabit/cfsamplepkg/README.md

 # cfsamplepkg

 This project is an example of a multi-tier webapplication in AWS.
-This wont work in your AWS account without some modifications to things like the ssl certificate and Route53 URL and Route53 configuration.
+This will NOT work in your AWS account without some modifications to things like the ssl certificate and Route53 URL and Route53 configurations.

 This project relies on the following chef-solo cookbooks which I am hosting in an S3 bucket

-When built the application is attached to the URL http://message.customhousesystems.com this will redirect to HTTPS.

 nginx cookbook -